-• In Session A (Laboratory Facilities and Technical Containment Measures): the laboratory surfaces, floors and benches were durable and easy to clean and disinfect; the configuration, separation, and lighting of laboratory spaces were adequate; and the storage of biological agents and reagents was safe.
-However, deficiencies were noted in access restrictions, proper labeling and display of the biosafety level at the entry door, and the procurement of essential safety equipment, like biosafety cabinets, autoclaves and safety centrifuges.
+Engineering Controls: The laboratory surfaces, floors and benches were durable and easy to clean and disinfect.
+The configuration, separation, and lighting of laboratory spaces were adequate and the storage of biological agents and reagents was safe.
+However, deficiencies were noted in access restrictions, proper labeling and display of the biosafety level at the entry door, and the procurement of essential safety equipment, such as biosafety cabinets, autoclaves and safety centrifuges.

-^{} The variances in risk perception between lab staff and the biosafety professional, may arise from the level of education, work experience, attitude toward risks and expertise, as discussed in the "Comparison of the Checklist and Questionnaire Results".
+Administrative Controls: The laboratories showed strengths in certain aspects of administrative controls, such as maintaining good microbiological practices (no consumption of food, smoking, and cosmetic application), hand hygiene, disinfection of lab surfaces, and waste management.
+Nevertheless, substantial shortcomings were identified in having written working protocols (SOPs) for all performed lab procedures and a proper risk assessment of these procedures, the lack of a biosafety manual and designated biosafety officers, and providing ongoing training programs to lab staff and cleaners.

-- In Session B (Administrative Measures, Laboratory Practices and Procedures): laboratories showed strengths in certain aspects of administrative controls, such as maintaining good microbiological practices (consumption of food, smoking, and cosmetic application are prohibited in the work area), hand sanitation, disinfection of lab surfaces. and waste management.
-Nevertheless. substantial shortcomings were identified in conducting risk assessments and having written working protocols (SOPs) for all performed lab procedures, the lack of a biosafety manual and designated biosafety officers, and providing ongoing training programs to lab staff and cleaners. - In Session C (Personal Protective Equipment): While most laboratories showed a strong commitment in providing sufficient PPE, several opportunities for improvement still exist.
-These include the necessity for standardized procedures regarding PPE usage inside and outside the laboratory, in alignment with the risk assessments, and establishing policies for the use, donn and doff and disinfecting the lab coats. - In Session D (Emergency Preparedness): Laboratories exhibited preparedness in a few areas, such as backup energy sources, fire protection systems and minimal obvious electrical hazards in the laboratory.
-Nonetheless, significant gaps were found in other areas, such as in the absence of emergency plans, eyewash stations, first aid kits, clearly observable emergency contact numbers, occupational health services and a system for recording incidents and accidents.
+Personal Protective Equipment: While most laboratories showed a strong commitment to provide sufficient PPE, there are still several opportunities for improvement.
+These include the necessity for standardized procedures regarding PPE usage inside and outside the laboratory, in alignment with the risk assessments, and establishing policies for the use, donning, doffing, and disinfecting of lab coats.
+No SOPs were in place for this in most laboratories.

-Comparison of the Checklist and Questionnaire Results Problems were detected in the application of the Greek law, not only by relevant authorities but also by the administration of the health centers.
+Emergencies: Laboratories exhibited preparedness in a few areas, such as backup energy sources, fire protection systems ,and minimal obvious electrical hazards were observed.
+Nonetheless, significant gaps were also found in other areas, such as in the absence of emergency plans, eyewash stations, first aid kits, clearly observable emergency numbers, occupational health services and a system for recording incidents and accidents.

-In particular, the following items mentioned in Presidential Decree 102/2020 were seldom put into practice, according to the findings from both checklists and questionnaires.
-These items encompass restricted access (ANNEX V, A8 - Table 5, 7.1), biosafety sign at the lab entrances (ARTICLE 6.2 - Table 5, 7.2), separate sanitary and rest areas for lab personnel (ARTICLE 8.1 - Table 5, 7.6), biological safety cabinets (ANNEX V, A3 - Table 5, 7.12), emergency eyewash stations and shower systems (ARTICLE 8.1 - Table 5, 7.15), risk assessments for all laboratory activities
+Comparison of the Checklist and Questionnaire Results

-(ARTICLE 3.1 - Table 6, 9.2), standard operating procedures (SOPs) for all tasks (ARTICLE 8.1 - Table 6, 9.4), training programs for all employees regarding biosafety (ARTICLE 9 - Table 6, 13), occupational health services (ARTICLE 14, Table 7, 10.10), plans to address emergency situations (ARTICLE 6.2, Table 8, 11.2) and a system for reporting accidents (ARTICLE 10, Table 8, 11.3).
+In both the questionnaires completed by laboratory staff as well as in the checklist completed by a biosafety expert non-compliance was detected in the application of the Greek law.
+The following subjects of the Presidential Decree 102/2020 were seldom put into practice: encompass restricted access (ANNEX V, A8 - Table 5, 7.1), biosafety sign at the lab entrances (ARTICLE 6.2 - Table 5, 7.2), separate sanitary and rest areas for lab personnel (ARTICLE 8.1 - Table 5, 7.6), biological safety cabinets (ANNEX V, A3 - Table 5, 7.12), emergency eyewash stations and shower systems (ARTICLE 8.1 - Table 5, 7.15), risk assessments for all laboratory activities (ARTICLE 8.1 - Table 6, 9.2), standard operating procedures (SOPs) for all tasks (ARTICLE 8.1 - Table 6, 9.4), training programs for all employees regarding biosafety (ARTICLE 9 - Table 6, 13), occupational health services (ARTICLE 14, Table 7, 10.10), plans to address emergency situations (ARTICLE 6.2, Table 8, 11.2) and a system for reporting accidents (ARTICLE 10, Table 8, 11.3).